tomasferrarisenda/automate-all-the-things-braindamage/README.md

 ### New features:
 - Crossplane
-- Beefier Backstage deployment with new plugins:
+- Beefier Backstage deployment with
+  - New plugins:
     - GitHub Actions plugin
     - GitHub Insights plugin
     - ArgoCD plugin
     - Grafana plugin
+  - New templates:
+    - Create new S3 Bucket
+    - Create new EKS Cluster

 ### Versions in order of complexity: